ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-: lhe c,lilllren alt iike lhe;r m?lhers.
-The
-father soon lost all interest in wife and chil
 ers lhcv eduCate their sons.&quot;
 I This is the point, and it is true.
 No na­
 tion can become fully enlightentd when the